daggerok/daggerok.github.io/blog/2023-ICT/README.md

 * **Stop Raid** (SR)
 * **PM Trading Session** - 14:00-16:00 time interval (from 2pm till 4pm)
 * **Final Hour Of PM Trading Session** - 15:00-16:00 time interval (from 3pm till 4pm) where is possibility of price action move in the end of the day.
-If you don't have a setup by 10 minutes to 4 then don't do anything
+If you don't have a setup by 10 minutes to 4 then don't do anything.
+Usually setup should appear in between 15:15-15:45 little tiny small sweet spot where I'n looking for liquidity (above the marketplace if I'm bulish or below marketplace if I'm bearish) or if there is imbalance (BISI if I'm bulish, SIBI if I'm bearish)

 ## Rules